Wedding Photography at Arnos Vale Cemetery, Bristol

 Signing the Wedding Schedule

-In 2021, the register went digital, so now couples sign a schedule – a sheet of paper with all data later transferred online.
+The register went digital in 2021, so couples now sign a schedule—a sheet of paper with all data later transferred online.

 Whereas before, I was not allowed to photograph the register signing at all, now Bristol Register Office have no restrictions around this.
 So I can capture this critical moment, including the witness signings.